GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 At the end of the epoch (currently proposed to be one week) the Topics API generates the browser's top topics for the week.

--  adtech1.example is now eligible to receive the "fitness" and "craft" topics, since it observed them on yoga.example and also on knitting.example.
+-  adtech1.example is now eligible to receive the "Fitness" and "Crafts" topics, since it observed them on yoga.example and also on knitting.example.
--  adtech1.example is not eligible to receive the "travel" topic for this user as it is not present on any sites the user visited recently that are associated with that topic.
+-  adtech1.example is not eligible to receive the "Travel & Transportation" topic for this user as it is not present on any sites the user visited recently that are associated with that topic.
--  adtech2.example has seen the "fitness" and "travel" topics, but has not seen the "craft" topic.
+-  adtech2.example has seen the "Fitness" and "Travel & Transportation" topics, but has not seen the "Crafts" topic.

-The user visited diy-clothing.example, which has the "fashion" topic, but there were no calls to the Topics API on that site.
-At this point, this means the "fashion" topic would not be returned by the API for any caller.
+The user visited diy-clothing.example, which has the "Fashion & Style" topic, but there were no calls to the Topics API on that site.
+At this point, this means the "Fashion & Style" topic would not be returned by the API for any caller.

 In week two, the user visits another site: